-Thompson was drug-tested following the fight after suggesting in a pre-bout interview that doping in sport should be legalised because "only the good guys are following the rules".
+Thompson was drug-tested following the fight after suggesting in a pre-bout interview that doping in sport should be legalised because

 He stands by those quotes, and also defended himself against suggestions that he was not as trim as his opponent.

 "I wasn't overweight," said Thompson.
 "I have been heavier in plenty of other fights.

 "I didn't mind them drug-testing me.
 All they were going to find was doughnut juice and fried chicken.
 How can you look at my belly and tell me I am on something?"

 Price's promoter Frank Maloney was released from hospital on Sunday.
 He collapsed after the fight, but Price told the BBC he was "fine".